 Rhino Wipe, a reusable cleaning wipe designed for the harsh racing industry, and can be used on boats, ladders, and car headrests.
 A portion of the sale of the Rhino Wipe goes towards the

 International Rhino Foundation to stop illegal poaching of Rhinos around the globe.
-For 25 years, the International Rhino Foundation has championed the survival of the world's rhinos through
+For over 25 years, the International Rhino Foundation has championed the survival of the world's rhinos through

 conservation and research.

 The Andre Agassi Foundation for Education works to transform public education in the United States through their public charter school in Las Vegas and by influencing state and national policy.
-Since its inception in 1994, more than $180 million dollars has been raised to benefit the mission of the Foundation including $118 million from the Grand Slam for Children fundraising event.
+Since its inception in 1994, more than $180 million dollars has been raised to benefit the mission of the foundation, including $118 million from the Grand Slam for Children fundraising event.
 The foundation was once called the Andre Agassi Charitable Foundation, but after building their public charter school, it became clear that education should be their focus.
 This caused a reprioritizing of their efforts and money.
 Once a commitment was made to build a state of the art school, it was no longer feasible for the Foundation to award grants to local organizations.
 The majority of their funding goes to the annual operations of Andre Agassi College Preparatory Academy and to pay off the debt for the construction of the school.
 FOR THIS REASON THEY NO LONGER ACCEPT PROPOSALS FOR FUNDING.
 PLEASE DO NOT SEND OR EMAIL PROPOSALS FOR FUNDING AS THEY WILL NOT BE REVIEWED.

 Four years after coming to America from his boyhood town of Montone, Italy (now Croatia), at the age of fifteen, Mario Andretti began a racing career that would eventually culminate in 111 major checkered flags.
-Mario went on to become the only driver in racing history to win the Indy 500, the Daytona 500, a Formula One World Championship and the Pikes Peak Hill Climb.
+Mario went on to become the only driver in racing history to win the Indy 500, the Daytona 500, a Formula One World Championship, and the Pikes Peak Hill Climb.
 Racer Magazine crowned him 'Driver of the Century'.
-After retiring from racing, Mario has dedicated his life to philanthropy.
+After retiring from racing Mario has dedicated his life to philanthropy.
 A main focus has been in raising awareness about the critical need for volunteers at Meals on Wheels, a program that delivers prepared food to homebound seniors and those with disabilities.